BrianPugh/cyclopts/docs/source/commands.rst

 2. :meth:`@app.command <cyclopts.App.command>` - Registers a function or :class:`.App` as a command.
    Commands require explicit CLI invocation.

-This section will detail how to use the ``@app.command`` decorator.
+This section will detail how to use the :meth:`@app.command <cyclopts.App.command>` decorator.

 ---------------------
 Registering a Command
 ---------------------
 The :meth:`@app.command <cyclopts.App.command>` decorator adds a command to a Cyclopts application.
-The registered command can either be a function, or another Cyclopts application.
+The registered command can either be a function, or another Cyclopts :class:`.App`.

 .. code-block:: python